Faith Sarisley

-As a recent graduate of Central Connecticut State University, Faith has earned a Bachelor of Arts in Honors Strategic Communication with a concentration in Organizational Communication.
+As a graduate of Central Connecticut State University, Faith has earned a Bachelor of Arts in Honors Strategic Communication with a concentration in Organizational Communication.
 In school, she was inducted into the CCSU Chapter of the Communication Honor Society, Lambda Pi Eta.
 She also completed an internship at the Office of Victim Advocacy on campus which taught her great lessons on building community, marketing, and helping others.
 Her previous job as building manager at the Recreation Center on campus has also provided her with new tools in leadership and problem solving, as well as how physical wellness contributes to mental health.

 Faith has always been passionate about the importance of mind and body wellness and is looking forward to furthering her service to the community through her knowledge of strategic communication and marketing!